wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 ## DHCPv6 Address Registration Request

 The end-host sends a DHCPv6 ADDR-REG-NOTIFICATION message to the address registration server to the All_DHCP_Relay_Agents_and_Servers multicast address (ff02::1:2).
 The host SHOULD send the packet from the address being registered.
+This is primarily for "fate sharing" purposes - for example, if the network implements some form of L2 security to prevent a client from spoofing other clients' addresses this makes it more likely that the packet will be accepted and reach the DHCPv6 server.
+It also helps prevent confusion if the client has multiple interfaces in different networks.

-The end-host MUST include a Client Identifier option and at least one IA Address option in the ADDR-REG-NOTIFICATION message.
+The end-host MUST include a Client Identifier option in the ADDR-REG-NOTIFICATION message.
 The host SHOULD send separate messages for each address (so each message include only one IA Address option) but MAY send a single packet containing multiple options.

 The host MUST only send the ADDR-REG-NOTIFICATION message for valid ({{!RFC4862}}) addresses of global scope ({{!RFC4007}}).